 Big changes, like bringing home a new pet, can stress a cat.
-When your cat is uncomfortable or feeling threatened, he’s more likely to hiss and growl not only at the new pet but also at you.
+When your cat is uncomfortable or feeling threatened, they’re more likely to hiss and growl not only at the new pet but also at you.

 You might also consider pheromones in a diffuser, which you plug into a wall outlet.
 The diffuser will automatically release pheromones periodically throughout the day for ongoing support.
-This option can be helpful if your cat spends most of his time in a particular room.
+This option can be helpful if your cat spends most of their time in a particular room.
 The diffuser will keep the pheromones present in the room even when you aren’t home, helping to support and comfort your cat.

 Physical pain or illness also can prompt growling and hissing.
-If you can’t find a reason for your cat’s behavior, or if your cat suddenly starts growling and hissing for seemingly no reason, he may need a trip to the vet.
-Your vet can do a thorough workup, including palpating your cat’s body for pain, to help identify what might be causing his attitude change.
+If you can’t find a reason for your cat’s behavior, or if your cat suddenly starts growling and hissing for seemingly no reason, they may need a trip to the vet.
+Your vet can do a thorough workup, including palpating your cat’s body for pain, to help identify what might be causing the attitude change.
 By addressing the cause and relieving your cat’s pain, you should be able to reduce and eventually eliminate your cat’s growling and hissing, too.